Get a better outlook from an upper storey by including a walk-on or Juliet design

 A balcony design with columns of metal or timber fixed into the ground is more straightforward and less costly.
 The posts take the balcony’s weight, conferring minimal load on the building.
 This type is suitable for retrofitting.
 Bolt-on systems using brackets or tie rods work effectively for smaller designs.
 This won’t have the physical or visual obstruction of column supports.

 A Juliet balcony has a frameless glass balustrade of toughened, laminated glass.
 This comprises two layers of toughened glass with an interlayer between them.
 A frameless balustrade without a handrail has an ionoplast interlayer that’s even stronger and stiffer.
 If both panes break the structure will stay upright and in situ.
 Most sliding door versions have the balustrade fixed internally, within the base track of the door frame.
 Bi-folding or hinged door designs that fold inwards have the balustrade fixed externally.
 Bolts go through the glass balustrade into the exterior wall surface.
 Or via specialist fixing clamps that connect the balustrade to the door frame.

 Choose a frame

-Select from a metal, concrete or timber frame.
+When considering balcony design ideas, think about whether you want a metal, concrete or timber frame.
 Hot-dip galvanising steel frames prevents rust and corrosion.
 Powder coating adds colour and a uniform finish.
 Cast aluminium is virtually indistinguishable from cast iron in look and feel.
 It is a good material for period-style balconies.
 It’s about one third the weight of cast iron and requires fewer structural posts.
 There’s also no need for extensive concrete foundations, which can save installation time and money.
 Timber frames look great on both traditional or modern homes.
 Choose from green oak, Douglas fir or larch.
 Oak is the strongest, requires very little maintenance and is one of the few materials that increases in strength with age, and is the most expensive option.